Case Name: Brown v. Life Insurance Company of North America

 Key Physician Opinions: The Plaintiff had numerous treating physicians who provided opinions in support of the disability claim, opining that she is disabled and providing medical documentation in support of the opinions.

 Procedural History: After her benefits were cut-off, the Plaintiff timely appealed.
 LINA denied the appeal.
-Plaintiff exhausted her administrative remedies and filed a lawsuit.
+The plaintiff exhausted her administrative remedies and filed a lawsuit.

 On August 14, 2012 (after benefit payments stopped but before the decision on the appeal), the Plaintiff’s primary care doctor wrote that Brown continued to be disabled and that the FCE examiner was unaware or unappreciative of the medical complexity of Brown’s condition: